SasView/sasview/src/sas/qtgui/MainWindow/media/data_formats_help.rst

 that location (e.g. what it represents, its volume, or magnetisation, etc).
 The PDB/OMF/SLD formats all use a rectangular grid of voxels.

-Coordinate formats such as .VTK or .STL are not currently supported by SasView.
+The .STL coordinate format is not currently supported by SasView.

 **Examples of these formats can be found in the \\test\\coordinate_data sub-folder in the SasView installation folder.**